Music is a valued and important part of school life at Moorooka State School, as evidenced by the wealth of resources available.

 We have two instrumental music teachers, offering instruction on woodwind, brass, percussion and stringed instruments, as well as two teachers who provide private tuition on the piano, guitar and contemporary drumkit.

 Welcome to classroom music at Moorooka!
-My name is Melody Fawssett, and I have the privilege of being the classroom music teacher on Mondays and Tuesdays.
-All students from years prep through to 7 receive a 30-minute general music lesson each week within their class groups.
+My name is Stacey Cooper, and I have the privilege of being the classroom music teacher on Tuesday and Wednesdays.
+All students from years prep through to 6 receive a 30-minute general music lesson each week within their class groups.

 Music is an important part of every culture, and a vital part of each child's growth and development.
 As infants, many children sing before they speak!
 Music helps a child's language development and mathematical processing skills.
 It also aids memory.